 Exploring social impact investing in France

-Social impact investing can be found across Europe in a variety of forms.
-In France, investments and financing that are based on a double bottom-line of return – a clearly social and/or environmental impact in addition to a modest financial return – fall under the term ‘finance solidaire’, that we will translate as solidarity-based finance.
+Social impact investing present across Europe in a variety of forms.
+In France, investments and financing that are based on a double bottom-line of return – a clearly social and/or environmental impact in addition to a modest financial return – fall under the term ‘finance solidaire’, that we will translate as social finance.

-Every year since 2003, Finansol and La Croix have produced the French social finance barometer, which presents the key figures for social finance in France.
+Every year since 2003, Finansol (former name of FAIR) and La Croix have produced the French social finance barometer, which presents the key figures for social finance in France.
 Discover the trends in this roundup of the 2021-2022 edition.
 2020 has been an exceptional year for social finance!
-With 837,000 new subscriptions, total social savings outstandings reached a peak of 20.3 billion euros, a 33% increase compared to last year.
+With 837,000 new subscriptions, the total outstanding amount of social savings reached a peak of 20.3 billion euros, a 33% increase compared to last year.

 Study on ‘90/10’ funds (2018)

-Since their creation in France in February 2001, solidarity-based funds, commonly known as ‘90/10 funds’, have rapidly become the primary mechanism for collecting solidarity-based savings.
-With €8.6 billion as at 31/12/2017, total ‘90/10’ funds deposits have multiplied by 5.5 in 8 years This study looks at the evolution of ‘90/10’ funds 8 years after the introduction.
-It primarily focuses on solidarity-based employee savings funds, but looking at them a little more broadly, since it also covers ‘90/10’ funds sold by banks, insurance companies and mutuals.
-With the publication of this study on “90-10” funds, Finansol is looking, based on the principle of transparency, to disseminate the knowledge of the solidarity-based finance mechanisms, but also to help the actors of the sector to improve products for individual savings.
+Since their creation in France, in February 2001, social funds, commonly known as ‘90/10 funds’, have rapidly become the primary mechanism for collecting social savings.
+With oustanding amount of €8.6 billion as of 31/12/2017, total ‘90/10’ funds deposits have been multiplied by 5.5 in 8 years.
+This study looks at the evolution of ‘90/10’ funds 8 years after they were put into place.
+It focuses primarily on social employee savings funds, but also covers ‘90/10’ funds sold by banks and insurance companies.
+With the publication of this study on “90-10” funds, FAIR is looking, based on the transparency principle, to disseminate the knowledge of the social finance mechanisms, but also help the different stakeholders of the sector to improve existing products for individual savings.

 The financial innovation towards solidarity